midnightntwrk/midnight-architecture/flowlets/native-tokens/README.md

 TBD.

 Basic mechanic is that 2 users prepare 2 imbalanced transactions which, upon merging, produce a balanced transaction.
-In order to be able to merge the transaction though, an exchange infrastructure of a sort is needed, which is out of scope for the time being.
+In order to be able to merge the transaction though, an exchange infrastructure of a sort is needed, which requires is a dedicated effort in terms of defining requirements, speccing and scoping.